IUseAMouse/TimeMamba/README.md

 [![PyTorch](https://img.shields.io/badge/PyTorch-2.0+-red.svg)](https://pytorch.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **TimeMamba** is a PyTorch implementation of the Mamba state space model for time series forecasting.
-It leverages the powerful Mamba architecture to provide efficient and accurate predictions for time series data with O(n) memory complexity.

-## Features

-I am currently working towards these features :

-- 🚀 **Efficient Implementation**: Optimized for both memory usage and speed using selective state space models
-- 📈 **Time Series Forecasting**: Direct multi-step forecasting for various horizons
-- 🔌 **PyTorch Lightning Integration**: Easy training, validation, and testing with built-in best practices
-- 🧩 **Extensible Architecture**: Modular design that can be easily adapted for different time series tasks
+The project is currently **frozen**, and simply serves as an example of implementation of Mamba in PyTorch.

+Feel free to clone the repository and to run the tests, all of them are working.

 ## Installation